rafi/awesome-cli-binaries/README.md

 ## Setup

+1. Install [just](https://github.com/casey/just) on your workstation.

-1. First, prepare the binaries on your workstation:
+1. Prepare the binaries on your workstation:

     ```sh
     git clone git@github.com/rafi/awesome-cli-binaries.git
     cd awesome-cli-binaries
     ```

-2. **Optional:** To speed up things, you can pull the image from Docker Hub:
+1. **Optional:** To speed up things, you can pull the image from Docker Hub:

     ```sh
     docker pull rafib/awesome-cli-binaries
     ```

-3. Run `make` — this can take time!
+1. Run `just docker` — this can take time!
 It builds tmux from source and downloads all binaries into `bin/`.

 ## Provision Remote Node